HastilyConceivedCreatures/safecat/README.md

 - 'noir_project_template' (`NOIR_TEMPLATE_FOLDER`).
 This folder contains a template for a Noir project.
 When the user proves something the program copies this template and changes it based on the specific proof format for the `format` folder (described above).

 - `societies`.
 This folder includes json files of `societies`.
 A society is a collection of public keys of entities that are trusted to create certifiates.
 When you create a proof, you often specify in which "society" the certificates are made.
 This lets know to whoeever verify the proofs that they come from trusted entities.
+A society file is Merkle tree created from the trusted entities.
+We use [MPZ](https://github.com/eyalron33/mpz/) tool to create such files.

 - 'test_data'.
 You can ignore the data for tests for now.